-To meet this requirement, the Permittee shall either purchase 2,953 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 9.2 below that correspond to their respective Phases in Table 2 OR shall provide for both the permanent protection and management of 2,953 acres of Habitat Management (HM) lands pursuant to Condition of Approval 9.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below that correspond to their respective Phases in Table 2.
-Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities within each phase, or within 18 months from the start of ground disturbance for each Phase if Security is provided pursuant to Condition of Approval 10 below for all uncompleted obligations.
+To meet this requirement, the Permittee shall either purchase 2,953 acres of Covered Species credits from a CDFW-approved mitigation or conservation bank pursuant to Condition of Approval 9.2 below OR shall provide for both the permanent protection and management of 2,953 acres of Habitat Management (HM) lands pursuant to Condition of Approval 9.3 below and the calculation and deposit of the management funds pursuant to Condition of Approval 9.4 below.
+Purchase of Covered Species credits OR permanent protection and funding for perpetual management of HM lands must be complete before starting Covered Activities, or within 18 months of the start of Covered Activities if Security is provided pursuant to Condition of Approval 10 below for all uncompleted obligations.